 2003 A Broadway adaptation of the film Urban Cowboy opens today, with score cobbled together from more than a dozen songwriters.
 After receiving harsh reviews, the show struggles on for 60 performances at the Broadhurst Theatre.

-2008 Patti LuPone brings her summer 2007 "Encores!" revival of the musical Gypsy to Broadway, co-starring Laura Benanti and Boyd Gaines.
+2008 Patti LuPone brings her summer 2007 Encores! revival of the musical Gypsy to Broadway, co-starring Laura Benanti and Boyd Gaines.
 The three win 2008 Tony Awards for their performances.
 Librettist Arthur Laurents directs.

 2011 Daniel Radcliffe climbs the ladder from window washer to corporate wunderkind in the 50th anniversary revival of the Tony and Pulitzer Prize-winning musical How to Succeed in Business Without Really Trying at the Al Hirschfeld Theatre.
-Rob Ashford directs and choreographs the musical, which features a score by Frank Loesser and book by Abe Burrows, Jack Weinstock and Willie Gilbert.
+Rob Ashford directs and choreographs the musical, which features a score by Frank Loesser and book by Abe Burrows, Jack Weinstock, and Willie Gilbert.

 2012 The King's Speech, David Seidler's play that was adapted as the Oscar-winning 2010 feature film, opens at the West End's Wyndham's Theatre.
 Directed by Adrian Noble, the production stars Charles Edwards as King George VI and Jonathan Hyde as speech therapist Lionel Logue.
-The stage version will not repeat the film's success, and closes seven weeks later.
+The stage version does not repeat the film's success, and closes seven weeks later.

 Watch highlights from the 2011 Broadway revival of How to Succeed in Business Without Really Trying, starring Daniel Radcliffe: